-NOTE 1: STATEMENT OF SIGNIFICANT ACCOUNTING POLICIESThis financial report is a special purpose financial report prepared for use by the members of the committee.
+NOTE 1: STATEMENT OF SIGNIFICANT ACCOUNTING POLICIESThis financial report is a special purpose financial report prepared for use by the Board of Directors.

 The members have determined that the entity is not a reporting entity.
 The financial report has been prepared in accordance with the requirements of the following Australian Accounting Standards: